d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 #@save
 def train_batch_ch13(net, X, y, loss, trainer, devices):
     if isinstance(X, list):
-        # Required for BERT Fine-tuning (to be covered later)
+        # Required for BERT fine-tuning (to be covered later)
         X = [x.to(devices[0]) for x in X]
     else:
         X = X.to(devices[0])